 For many companies seeking greater programmatic control, white-label software as a service (SaaS) is likely a better and more cost-effective starting point than building custom platforms.

-2. Programmatic Campaigns Conducted in-House
+2. Programmatic Campaigns Run in-House

 Ten years ago, just a handful of businesses controlled their programmatic ad buying.
 Today, however, the situation is very different.